 To these ends, current priorities for next system research and teaching at George Mason University include:

-Next System coursework offered in 2021/2022, a new Next System Fellows cohort in the Spring of 2022 as part of the Arlington Fellows program at GMU's Arlington campus.
+Next System coursework centered around our first two Next System Fellows cohorts in the springs of 2022 and 2023 as part of the Arlington Fellows program at GMU's Mason Square campus.

 On Wednesday, April 21st, 2021, hundreds of leading policymakers, innovators, community organizers, and academics came together to take up the challenge of preparing our society for a transition to a system that provides the best outcomes for all.
 "The Next System and the Academy: Systemic Crises, Movements, and Change in the 2020s," featured keynote speaker U.S. Representative Mark Pocan (2nd CD, WI), Kali Akuno (Cooperation Jackson), Dr. Gar Alperovitz (Democracy Collaborative), Dr. Amy Best (George Mason University), Dr. Diane Fujino (UC Santa Barbara), Peter Knowlton (UE General President, retired), Dr. Ben Manski (George Mason University), and Mike Strode (U.S. Solidarity Economy Network).